-CTE found in nearly 90 per cent of subjects in major study of football players' brains
+Damage found in 110 of 111 former NFL players' brains

 The new report was published Tuesday in the Journal of the American Medical Association.

 CTE was diagnosed in 177 former players or nearly 90 per cent of brains studied.
-That includes 110 of 111 brains from former NFL players; 48 of 53 college players; nine of 14 semi-professional players, seven of eight Canadian Football league players and three of 14 high school players.
+That includes seven of eight from former CFL players, 110 of 111 brains from former NFL players; 48 of 53 college players; nine of 14 semi-professional players, and three of 14 high school players.
 The disease was not found in brains from two younger players.

 A panel of neuropathologists made the diagnosis by examining brain tissue, using recent criteria from the National Institute of Neurological Disorders and Stroke, McKee said.